Armed Forces of São Tomé and Príncipe: Military and naval equipment

 Sao Tome has an exclusive economic zone of 142,563 square kilometers, and a naval force of around fifty volunteers.
 The country's coast guard's main role is the protection of this EEZ, and the areas where oil and gas exploration are being considered.
 In 2005, the US provided a 27-foot Boston Whaler Challenger (8.2 m) inshore patrol vessel.
 It has also been reported that the coast guard also operates some Zodiac Hurricane Rigid Hull Inflatable Boats, at least one Wilson Sons SY LAEP 10 Águia, and a 42-foot Archangel-Class Fast Response Boat.

+Since 2018 the Portuguese Navy has had a patrol boat deployed in the country.